0xf104a/MeowMeow/README.md

 * `ExecFCGI <<FILE>> <<FCGI_HOST>> <<FCGI_PORT>> <<FCGI_TIMEOUT>>` - asks FastCGI running on `<<FCGI_HOST>>:<<FCGI_PORT>>` to execute `<<FILE>>` with timeout of `<<FCGI_TIMEOUT>>` ms

 ## Credits
-* erl_fastcgi - Copyright 2017, Marcelo Gornstein <marcelog@gmail.com>
+* erl_fastcgi - Copyright 2017, Marcelo Gornstein <marcelog@gmail.com> (Apache-2.0 license).<br> Changes introduced(file: `src/erl_fastcgi.erl`):
+  * Added logging integrated with MeowMeow webserver
+  * Added handling of errors when FastCGI server is down
 ## Code copyrighting
-The code copyrightings defined in  the files in `src/` directory are not legal advice and purposed for internal use only.
+The code copyrightings defined in some of the files in `src/` directory are not legal advice and purposed for internal use only.
-All code licensed under MIT license(See [LICENSE](LICENSE) for more information)
+All code, except mentioned in **Credits** section, is licensed under MIT license(See [LICENSE](LICENSE) for more information)